MATERIALS

 POWER TO THE PEOPLE

-As part of creating job opportunities for more people, we collaborate with our local Municipality on an integration program that helps the long-term unemployed return to work on flexible terms.
-So far, we have hired two employees through this partnership.
+As part of creating job opportunities, we collaborate with Gentofte Municipality on a reintegration program that helps long-term unemployed individuals return to work under flexible conditions.

-The goal is to create a work culture that draws its strength from different personalities and perspectives, where everyone is aware of and feels empowered in their rights as both humans and employees.
+Our goal is to maintain a work culture that benefits from diverse personalities and perspectives, where all employees are aware of and able to exercise their rights.